 One of the mechanisms that may explain the importance of residential segregation on racial wage differentials is the quality of networks and the types of people that minority and majority groups are more likely to interact with, since these play a relevant role in the type of job people may find.
 A recent study focusing on the US and Estonia finds that racial wage differentials are larger in areas where people are more likely to choose friends from the same racial background .
 However, besides being related to co-ethnic networks, this may also be the result of social class .

-All these, as well as other, factors may contribute to racial wage differentials, and are also likely to interact with each other in a complex manner.
+Finally, some studies focusing on the US case argue that occupational segregation partly results from residential segregation, thus suggesting that various factors may contribute to racial wage differentials, and are also likely to interact with each other in a complex manner.
 In addition, it is likely that different factors may have a different degree of importance for each racial minority.
 For example, for some minorities, the main issue may be lack of appropriate qualifications, while for other minorities, qualifications may not be an issue and residential location may play a more crucial role.
 Policy should therefore take into account that the literature has found important differences across and within ethnic minorities: racial wage differentials as well as their determinants are likely to vary across groups.
 Therefore, adopting a unified approach to reducing racial wage differentials may be inappropriate.

 Differences between and within racial minorities